makandra/check-config-rule-s3-lifecycle/README.md

 - `sns:GetSMSAttributes`
 - `sns:ListPlatformApplications`

-Amazons default policies `AmazonEC2RoleforSSM` and `AmazonSSMAutomationRole` should be assigned to the role too.
-You may create a role with fewer permissions, but that's beyond the scope of this readme.
+Amazon's default policies `AmazonEC2RoleforSSM` and `AmazonSSMAutomationRole` should be assigned to the role too.
+You may create a role with fewer permissions, but that's beyond the scope of this README.

 ### `snsTopic`